INCOTERMS – INTERNATIONAL COMMERCIAL TERMS

 VERIFIED GROSS MASS

 The transit time of an ocean shipment depends on the port of departure and the port of arrival.
-Vessel sailings are regularly scheduled, and we can always provide you with the estimated dates of departure and arrival of our next vessels.
+Vessel sailings are regularly scheduled, and freight forwarders can always provide you with the estimated dates of departure and arrival of vessels.
+TEU Global has volume-space bookings with major shipping lines and we provide the most competitive shipping rates at any given time.

 Containerized shipping is a very common method for expediting the movement of household goods and commercial products.
 Your commercial products or household goods are loaded into a protective steel container similar to a semi-truck trailer (without wheels).
 The container is loaded onto an ocean-going vessel.
 Upon arrival, the container can be loaded onto a trailer for delivery to your final destination.

 All household goods should be securely packed in corrugated cardboard boxes.
 All commercial products should be securely packed in corrugated cardboard boxes and/or palletized.
-A container will be delivered to your location.
+A container will be delivered to your location for loading.
 Upon completion of loading, the container will be sealed and delivered to the US loading port.
+Call TEU Global and we will provide you the best solution at the most competitive rates.

 IMPORT AND EXPORT